How To Say HELLO in Different Languages → 200+ Ways! (With Pronunciation)

 HELLO IN DIFFERENT LANGUAGES

-Here’s your ultimate guide on how to say hello in over 125 different languages around the world.
+Here’s your ultimate guide on how to say hello in 100 different languages around the world.

-Are you ready to take a trip and learn how to greet everyone around the world?
+Are you ready to take a trip and learn how to greet everyone around the world, travel lover?

-I have included every language I could think of.
+I have included hi in every language I could think of.
 If I missed your language, let me know (in the comments) and I will be happy to add it.

 Let’s go… Be sure NOT to miss the bonus at the end ↓↓